 I express many feelings, thoughts, and sentiments through the jewelry gifts I make.
 Those who receive a gift know it’s from the heart.
 They may not know all that went into its creation, though.
 I don’t mean the how-to and time, I mean the thought behind the design, the reasons I made it just for them.
-This recent design in particular raises up this concern as it is, after all, just a sterling silver blank, a bezel, a set stone, and some stamped numbers.

 Behind the Design

 As makers, I wanted to share the other parts not conveyed in my note to help explain how I arrived at this design, as again, it’s simple.
 Here’s how I got there:

 - The size of the sterling silver blank is based on metal clay charms I made and shared previously with this same group of women.